soggysocks0/ctftoybox/packaging/README.md

 `system_templates/dispatch.py` import generators dynamically; if you add a new one, also add it to the `hiddenimports` list in `ctftoybox.spec` so PyInstaller bundles it.

-**The `.exe` is huge (~150 MB).** That's PyQt6 — Qt's libraries are big.
-You can shave 20-30 MB by adding `--exclude-module` for things you don't need (already in the spec for tkinter / matplotlib / numpy).
-Don't try to exclude any `PyQt6.*` submodule unless you're sure — Qt is finicky about which pieces are loaded together.